orsnaro/BMP-Manipulation-tool/README.md

 # __24-bit Bmp File Manipulation Project__

-##### This project is made without any libraries except the STD C++17 libs , yes it was a journey!  from learning to deal with hex dump and .bin files to image processing and then gui using QT(soon)  + making the new feature of static chroma replace isha (soon)💙.
+##### This project is made without any libraries except the STD C++17 libs , yes it was a journey!  from learning to deal with hex dump and .bin files to image processing and then gui using QT(soon)💙.

 > ### 📣 Beta (v1.5) is out!
  * now can thershhold an image